nodb/ARRoomSimulator/README.md

 This script is responsible for managing multiple AR objects within the AR environment.
 It allows users to place, select, and manipulate 3D objects using touch input.

-#### Object Placement Method
+> **Object Placement Method**

-1. Save the prefab of the pressed button each time the button is pressed.
+> 1. Save the prefab of the pressed button each time the button is pressed.
-2. Instantiate with saved Prefab
+> 2. Instantiate with saved Prefab

 - **Serialized Fields**:
   - `ARRaycastManager arRaycastManager`: Manages AR raycasting to detect surfaces in the AR environment.